TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

    .. method:: read([size[, chars, [firstline]]])

-      Decodes data from the stream and returns the resulting object.
+      Decodes data kutoka the stream and returns the resulting object.

       The *chars* argument indicates the number of decoded code points or bytes to return.
 The :func:`read` method will